Trojan3877/LogSight-AI/README.md

-LogSight-AI is a modular, production-oriented log anomaly detection platform designed to ingest, tokenize, and classify structured and unstructured system logs in near real-time.

-The system processes large volumes of log data, extracts meaningful features through optimized tokenization pipelines, and applies machine learning–based anomaly detection to identify abnormal patterns.
-It is architected with scalability, reproducibility, and deployment automation in mind.
+LogSight-AI is a full-stack anomaly detection platform that integrates a machine learning inference pipeline, REST API backend, and interactive dashboard for real-time operational log analysis.

 Key Results